 We know that no two eyes are alike—so why should your treatment be any different?
 At Grene Laser, we offer a personalized approach to your vision correction.
 Our all-laser procedure incorporates advanced wavefront technology to create a 3D map of your cornea.
 This gives us measurements as much as 25 times more precise, to deliver a one-of-a-kind LASIK procedure tailored to your eyes.² Ask us about customized laser vision correction just for you.

 The LASIK procedure can help reduce your dependence on glasses or contact lenses by correcting:

-To determine whether you are a good candidate for LASIK, your Grene Laser eye doctor will conduct a thorough examination with specialized diagnostic testing and scans.
+To determine whether you are a good candidate for LASIK, your Grene Vision Group eye doctor will conduct a thorough examination with specialized diagnostic testing and scans.
 The ideal LASIK candidate:

 Is at least 18 years of age

 Has stable vision (no eye prescription change in the past year)

 Has a vision correction need that is treatable with LASIK (nearsightedness, farsightedness, astigmatism)

 Has healthy corneas and good overall eye health